lmuntaner/tech-introduction-product-people/docs/networking/save-westeros.md

 ## Object of the game

-You need to kill the Night King.
+Kill the Night King.

 ## Login

-In order to play you need to *login* the API.
+In order to play you need to *log in* the API.

-You need to get a token by sending a `username` and a `password` to the required endpoint:
+Get a token by sending a `username` and a `password` to the required endpoint:

 ```shell
 https://us-central1-gimtec-tech-notes.cloudfunctions.net/login
 ```

-You will need to send a `POST` request.
-You need to send JSON as body:
+You need to send a `POST` request with the following body:

 ```json
 {